marissaashner/BIOSTAT702-Tutorials/README.md

 ## This folder contains all the files you need to run / open the R Tutorials for BIOSTAT 702.

+The primary resource for this course is https://bookdown.org/rwnahhas/RMPH/.
+All datasets were taken/processed from this text.

 ### Instructions for DOWNLOADING the most up to date version of the tutorials:
 1. Go to https://github.com/marissaashner/BIOSTAT702-Tutorials
 2. Click on the green CODE button